suncoast-devs/handbook/lessons/html-intro/metadata-in-html.md

 The HTML head is the contents of the `<head>` element — unlike the contents of the `<body>` element (which are displayed on the page when loaded in a browser), the head's content is not displayed on the page.
 Instead, the head's job is to contain metadata about the document.
-In the above example, the head is quite
+In the above example, the head is small:
-small:

 ```html
 <head>